 Ready to get started?

 Click below to go to our online platform where you will be able to sign up and prepare to participate.Sign Up

 Our Partners & Funders

-Elevate was developed through a partnership between PERTS, the National Equity Project, Shift Results, and the University of Chicago Consortium as part of the Building Equitable Learning Environments (BELE) initiative.
-It's free to teachers because of generous sponsorship from the Raikes Foundation, Overdeck Family Foundation, and Bill & Melinda Gates Foundation.
+Elevate was developed through a partnership between PERTS, the University of Chicago Consortium, the National Equity Project, and CASEL as part of the Building Equitable Learning Environments (BELE) Network.
+It’s free to teachers because of generous support from the Raikes Foundation, Overdeck Family Foundation, and Bill & Melinda Gates Foundation.